How to Enable SSH on Ubuntu

 Connecting to SSH behind NAT

-To connect to your home Ubuntu machine over the Internet you will need to know your public IP Address and to configure your router to accept data on port 22 and send it to the Ubuntu system where the SSH is running.
+To connect to your home Ubuntu machine over the Internet, you will need to know your public IP address and configure your router to accept incoming traffic on port 22 and forward it to the Ubuntu system where SSH is running.

-To determine the public IP address of the machine you’re trying to SSH to, simply visit the following URL: https://api.ipify.org .
+1. Find Your Public IP Address To determine the public IP address of the machine you are trying to SSH to, visit the following URL: https://api.ipify.org .

-When it comes to setting up port forwarding , each router has a different way to setup port forwarding.
-You should consult your router documentation about how to set up port forwarding.
-In short, you need to enter the port number where requests will be made (Default SSH port is 22) and the private IP address you found earlier (using the ip a command) of the machine where the SSH is running.
+2. Configure Port Forwarding When it comes to setting up port forwarding on your router, each device has its own interface and terminology.
+You should consult your router’s documentation for instructions on setting up port forwarding.
+In short, you need to enter the port number where requests will be made (the default SSH port is 22) and the private IP address you found earlier (using the ip a command) of the machine where SSH is running.

-Once you’ve found the IP address, and configured your router you can log in by typing:
+3. Connect Using Public IP Once you have found the IP address, and configured your router, you can log in by typing:

 ssh username@public_ip_address